-Business relationships
+Business Relationships

 As well as the critical day-to-day portfolio management, the Group has service providers that ensure the smooth running of the Group's activities.
-The Group's key service providers are listed on page 88, and the Management Engagement Committee annually review the effectiveness and performance of these service providers, taking into account any feedback received.
+The Group's key service providers are listed in the Annual Report, and the Management Engagement Committee annually review the effectiveness and performance of these service providers, taking into account any feedback received.